BrianLDev/100-days-of-code/log (12-2017 start).md

 ---

 ## Day 9: January 6, 2018 - Saturday
-**Today's Progress:**  1 hr - Intro to Python for Data Science (Data Camp)
+**Today's Progress:**  1 hr - Intro to Python for Data Science (DataCamp)

 **Thoughts:**  Spent most of the day doing a major cleaning and reorg of my home, but made sure to get 1 hour of coding in.
-Python boot camp on Data Camp.
+Python boot camp on DataCamp.
 I'm a hands on learner so this is right up my alley: watching a video then doing 5-10 examples with actual code.
 Good stuff going to do more tomorrow.

 **Link(s) to work:**
 1. N/A